 helping people with personal care and befriending them, such as listening to their concerns and discussing any worries

-helping people with household jobs such as laundry, ironing, cooking and cleaning
+helping people with household tasks such as laundry, ironing, cooking and cleaning

 going shopping and helping with financial tasks, such as paying bills and claiming benefits